comfy/comfortable-mexican-sofa/README.md

   <dd>a number field</dd>
 </dl>

+#### Page Fields
-**Page Fields** are pieces of content that are not rendered.
+pieces of content that are not rendered.
 They are useful for hidden values you want to use inside your app. `@cms_page` instance variable is available when you need to access field values.

 <dl>
   <dt><em>{ cms:field:some_label:text }</em></dt>